arainko/ducktape/docs/readme.md

 doesn't have the `socialSecurityNo` field, but it has all the other fields so it's almost there, we just have to nudge it a lil' bit.

 We can do so with field configurations in 3 ways:
-  1. Set a constant to a specific field
+  1. Set a constant to a specific field with `Field.const`
-  2. Compute the value for a specific field by applying a function
+  2. Compute the value for a specific field by applying a function with `Field.computed`
-  3. Use a different field in its place - 'rename' it
+  3. Use a different field in its place - 'rename' it with `Field.renamed`

 ```scala mdoc:reset
 import io.github.arainko.ducktape.*